Connect with us

 An image capturing the serene atmosphere of a dimly-lit cockpit during a 15-hour flight

-As a pilot, I frequently navigate the blue expanses above on long-distance flights that can extend up to 15 hours.
-And indeed, you may be curious—do pilots really catch some sleep during these extensive travels?
+As a pilot, I often fly through the vast blue skies on long-haul flights that can last up to 15 hours.
+You might be wondering – do pilots actually get some rest during these marathon journeys?

 Well, let me shed some light on this fascinating topic.
 In this article, we will explore the importance of pilot rest on lengthy flights, delve into their work schedule, and uncover the truth about whether pilots catch some Z’s mid-flight.